MarkJelic/TEC-1G/Documentation/Assembly/Fullisik.md

 ---

+### Step 1.
+Power Supply
-**Step 1.**  You might as well crack out the bench power supply early as you will be needing it very shortly.
+You might as well crack out the bench power supply early as you will be needing it very shortly.
 Set it to 5.0 volts and connect it to the Probe connector at the top left of the board.
 You might want to do as I did and solder in two temporary pins to allow easy connection with alligator clips.
 Power up your Power Supply and make sure there are no shorts and that you do indeed have the correct polarity coming out of the supply.